 Google Summer of Code (GSoC), is an amazing program organized by Google which offers students stipends for working on open source projects.

-wxWidgets has been accepted into the program for 2014.
+wxWidgets is planning on applying for the 2015 program.
 If you are interested in getting involved (and meet the eligibility requirements), you should take the time to look over our list of project ideas to get a feel for what kind of projects we might want to see proposals for.
 Project proposals can be submitted starting March 10th, and the deadline is March 21st.

 Please contact us by posting to Developers mailing list if you would like to get involved.
 Looking forward to hearing from you!

 Why Participate in GSoC with wxWidgets?